devnixor/mattermost_backup/README.md

 # Create a symlink so Apache can serve the backup files
 sudo ln -s ~/mattermost_backup/results /var/www/html/mattermost/results

+# Allow Apache to read your home directory
+chmod o+x ~
 ```

 Your final structure will look like this: